|

 animals and birds are most prevalent during the

-rainy season in areas normally inaccessible by vehicle,
+rainy season in areas normally inaccessible by

-the prime objective in visiting this reserve is
+vehicle, the prime objective in visiting this

-and absolute isolation.
+true remoteness and absolute isolation.

 |